Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Experiments

 \subsection{Ablations and Analysis}

 We utilize the VideoMAE-B model for all ablations.
 Further details can be found in \supp{Appendix Sec.~\ref{sec:exp_details}}.

 \textbf{Effect of task-specific training:} Our important ablation in \Cref{tab:multitask} demonstrates the effects of training our anonymizer without specific tasks.
 Notably, the highlighted cells show impressive generalization to unseen tasks with just a minor drop in performance compared to training on them.
 For example, looking at row (c) shows $f_A$ training with only action detection, yet the performance on action recognition and anomaly detection remain within \textbf{1.3\%} of the non-anonymized score.
 Across the board, thanks to the latent consistency loss, performance is not dependent on having seen the given utility task during training, proving that SPLAVU can effectively \textit{generalize to unseen tasks}.
+See \supp{Appendix \Cref{tab:retrieval}} for additional generalization results on the video retrieval task.

 \textbf{Effect of training set scale:} To evaluate the scaling of our anonymization method, we perform all downstream tasks while varying the size of training datasets as shown in \Cref{tab:pretraining}.
 We see that SPLAVU demonstrates impressive data-efficiency by generalizing to all downstream tasks, even when training on \textit{small-scale} datasets like HMDB51.